Allied-occupied Germany: British occupation policy

 British occupation policy was similar to that of the United States, but with a greater focus on economic problems.
 The British occupation zone included the Ruhr industrial region, which had experienced the heaviest bombing and therefore faced the greatest shortages of housing and food.
 Initial British occupation directives were concerned primarily with economic considerations and food supply.
+However, Germans were also prohibited from inhabiting any part of a building in which British soldiers were housed, leading to large numbers of Germans being ejected from their homes at bayonet-point.

 To further the long-term aim of democratization, the British implemented government modeled on the UK system, placing heavy emphasis on local level democracy.
 The goal was to create a British-style administration with employees who viewed themselves as public servants, on the basis that this would help to reeducate Germans to democratic modes of thought.
 To that end the British introduced new local government structures, including a nonpolitical position similar to the English town clerk ("city director") that replaced the office of mayor.

 In general, the British believed strongly in reeducation as a means to achieve democracy, which led them to prioritize the reestablishment of schooling and university education in their zone.

 French occupation policy

 The French were less concerned with improving Germany's moral and civic character, focusing instead on ensuring France's future security and utilizing the resources of their occupation zone to facilitate economic recovery within France itself.
 Since one of their key goals was to ensure that Germany would never again be in a position to threaten France, the French were strongly opposed to a unified approach to occupation, and favored political structures that were as decentralized as possible.
+Also like the Americans and British, Germans were prohibited from inhabiting any part of a building in which French soldiers were housed, leading to large numbers of Germans being ejected from their homes at bayonet-point.

 On the economic front, the French seized the opportunity to extract coal and steel resources from the Saar region, fusing it with France in a customs and currency union and encouraging the development of export industries.
 As a result, the French managed to extract a surplus from their occupation zone, and prevented it from becoming a financial liability the way the British and American zones were to their respective occupying powers.